rebecca94ingram6yw/notes/README.md

 Second, use time management techniques to plan out your day or week.
 Block out time for specific tasks so that when you sit down to code, you know what you need to accomplish.
 Using a scheduling tool like Todoist or Trello can help keep you organized and on track.

 Lastly, stay organised in the code itself.
 Use version control like Git to track your changes and collaborate with others.
 Keep your code clean and well-documented so it' s easy to understand and maintain.
 Following coding conventions and using well known design patterns can also help make your work more accessible and efficient.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to decreased efficiency and quality of work